-If you don’t have revenue, you ask yourself, why is it that you don’t have revenue.
+If you don’t have revenue, you ask yourself:

 Perhaps, you don’t have opportunities in your pipeline.
-If that is the case, then ask yourself why is it that you don’t have opportunities.
+If that is the case, then ask yourself:

 If you don’t have opportunities, chances are that it is because you don’t have leads.
-The next question is why don’t you have leads.
+The next question is: